Frequently asked questions about congestion tax

 Cars, lorries and buses have to pay the congestion tax.
 However, emergency vehicles, EC mobile cranes and buses with a total weight of at least 14 tonnes, motorbikes and mopeds do not pay the tax.

-The congestion tax is charged for vehicles that pass a control point on Monday to Friday between 06.00 and 18.29.
+The congestion tax is charged for vehicles that pass a tolling station on Monday to Friday between 06.00 and 18.29.
 The tax is not charged on Saturdays and Sundays, public holidays, days before a public holiday or in the month of July.

 In order that the tax has a real impact on reducing traffic, the amounts charged are different at different times – the cost is highest during the periods and in the places where the traffic is heaviest.